 THE LOST ART OF LISTENING TO LEARN

-Much of the unhealthy conflict in our lives is the result of people not listening to each other.
+uch of the unhealthy conflict in our lives is the result of people not listening to each other.
 The problems in our workplaces, families and communities are not going to be solved by just protesting or signing pledges.
-We need more leaders committed to having one-on-one "listening to learn" meetings with family members, friends, business associates and even strangers.
+We need more leaders committed to having positive conversations where we really listen to learn from everyone.

 It's time to sit down, face-to-face (6 feet apart), make a phone call or connect over Zoom and just listen to another person's story, especially those individuals who look, act and think differently than we do.
 The goal is not to solve a problem, but rather just listen to learn more about the other person's point of view and discover what we have in common.